oztexan/ProcessCSVFiles/README.md

 # Django File Processor

-This process_files Django application processes incoming CSV files and records the file arrivals into a database.
+This Django application processes incoming CSV files and records the file arrivals and mock trade position data into a database.

 The database includes two tables
 - ProcessedFiles